The Chase Park Plaza

 In 1929, Koplar acquired a lot near the corner of Lindell and Kingshighway, adjacent to the Hotel Chase, where he built a hotel modeled after the Savoy Plaza in New York City, with oversized windows, velvet draperies and divans in the lobby, uniformed bellhops and fine dining.
 He named his hotel the Park Plaza.

-Koplar lost the 28-story Park Plaza to foreclosure during the Depression, but he reacquired it in 1944.
+Koplar would lose the 28-story Park Plaza to foreclosure during the Depression, but he would reacquire it in 1944.
 And by 1946, he had acquired majority control of the Chase Hotel.

 The Park Plaza Hotel adjacent to the Hotel Chase, 1930